Pvt. Donald Roy Berger

 left school after his sophomore year and

-Wisconsin National Guard, but his father had to
+National Guard, but his father had to sign the

-In September 1940, the National Guard unit was federalized and designated as A Company, 192nd Tank Battalion.
-On November 25th, the company readied itself for training at Fort Knox, Kentucky.
-The company boarded the train for Ft.
+In September 1940, the National Guard company was federalized and designated as A Company, 192nd Tank Battalion.
+On November 25th, the company readied itself for training at Fort Knox, Kentucky and company boarded the train for Ft.
 Knox on November 28th.
 Donald was seventeen years old when the company was federalized.

 When the tankers arrived at Ft.
 Knox, they learned that their barracks were not finished.
 The area of the fort that they were assigned to was brand new, so they found themselves living in tents with stoves in them.
 They remained in the tents several months until their barracks were finished.
 When they did move into their barracks, the roads in front of them were mud since the winter was extremely wet.